ric2b/Vivaldi-browser/chromium/docs/website/site/developers/design-documents/sync/unified-sync-and-storage-overview/index.md

 discrepancies.
 The association / synchronization of the two storages would be done entirely at the service level.
-Just like in other cases, as far as Sync core components are concerned, the Sync metadata storage mechanism should be opaque to the engine and handled completely by the model type specific ModelTypeService implementation.
+Just like in other cases, as far as Sync core components are concerned, the Sync metadata storage mechanism should be opaque to the engine and handled completely by the data type specific DataTypeService implementation.

 Implementation Notes